 Gardening in the Calgary area is challenging, from rapidly fluctuating temperatures and weather challenges, to cost of supplies, to actually finding space to garden.
 The Calgary Horticultural Society helps new and experienced gardeners learn ways to be successful by providing fun and educational programming all year round.
 Our programs are designed to help participants enjoy a healthy, beautiful yard without compromising the environment.

-Garden Show—A two-day event each spring includes an education program of speakers and demonstrations, an information and garden trade show element, and a place for gardening organizations and groups to exhibit their programs and wares at a subsidized rate.
+Garden Show—Traditionally has been a two-day event each spring includes an education program of speakers and demonstrations, an information and garden trade show element, and a place for gardening organizations and groups to exhibit their programs and wares at a subsidized rate.
 This way we are able to support, celebrate and be a part of the gardening community.

-Courses and Talks—Aim to engage, inspire and educate.
+Courses, Workshops, and Talks—Aim to engage, inspire and educate.
 A wide range of topics are presented throughout the year.
 In 2017 the Society launched its own Master Gardener Course and the associated Woodies Plant Identification Course.
-Check out www.calhort.org.
-Workshops are open to the public and have a fee attached for attending and to cover costs and instructor’s honorarium.
+Check out www.calhort.org to learn What’s Happening at the Society.

-Community Gardens—Now in its 17th year, Community Gardens is designed to strengthen and promote this gardening movement through education the creation of a network of resources, expertise and collaborative connections.
-The society hosts a searchable database to locate gardens; education workshops and Kitchen Table Talks for garden leaders to share information and ideas and a twice-monthly e-newsletter full of community information and events.
+Community Gardens—The Community Gardens program is designed to strengthen and promote this gardening movement through education the creation of a network of resources, expertise and collaborative connections.
+The society hosts a searchable database to locate gardens; education workshops and Kitchen Table Talks.
 The Society works closely with The City of Calgary Parks and gathers its strength and success from its association with the many other organizations in the city.
 Go to the Community Gardens page for more information.

-Yardsmart Partnership—Water Wise Education Series with City of Calgary Water Resources, developed workshops that engage, educate and empower gardeners to reduce outdoor water consumption and manage stormwater quality and quantity on their properties while learning to successfully garden.
+YardSmart Partnership—this is a water-wise educational series offered in partnership with The City of Calgary Water.
+The Society has developed workshops that engage, educate and empower gardeners to reduce outdoor water consumption and manage stormwater quality and quantity on their properties while learning to successfully garden.

 Plant Share—The Society hosts two plant shares a year in the fall and spring for members to share excess plant material with other members and provide information about plants, their cultures and habits.
 For more information visit the Plant Share page.

-The Garlic Fair—Held in September, the Garlic Fair is an opportunity to share seeds and celebrate the harvest.
-Click Learn more about the Garlic Fair.
+The Garlic and Harvest Fair—Held in September, the Garlic and Harvest Fair is an opportunity to share seeds and celebrate the harvest.
+Click Learn more about this event.

 Publications—The Calgary Gardening Magazine is produced 8 times a year, monthly e-newsletter and a community gardens e-newsletter updates twice a month and other gardening resources.
 We also host a website full of resources and information, including the Ask the Expert Q & A where question gardening problems are solved by volunteer gardening experts.

 Membership—The Society is a member organization and there are special benefits that come with that designation.
-Check www.calhort.org for details.
 Read about the benefits of membership.

 We Invite you to